Lisa Lichtfus: Senior

-In June 2017, Lichtfus was called-up to the Belgium senior team for the first time.
+In June 2017, Lichtfus was called up to the Belgium senior team for the first time.
 In February 2022, she was included in the Belgium squad which won the Pinatar Cup.
 In June 2022, Lichtfus was named to the squad for the UEFA Women's Euro 2022.
-She was the only francophone player in a otherwise Dutch speaking selection: "The players make an effort to speak French as I do to speak Dutch.
+She was the only francophone player in an otherwise Dutch speaking selection: "The players make an effort to speak French as I do to speak Dutch.
 We understand each other quite well."
 On 11 April 2023, she earned her first cap in a friendly against Slovenia.
 In February 2024, she played her first two competitive matches with the Red Flames, in the UEFA Women's Nations League play-offs against Hungary, due to a hamstring injury to regular first-choice keeper Nicky Evrard.
 Lichtfus maintained her place in goal for Belgium for the whole of 2024, culminating in qualification for the UEFA Women's Euro 2025 via the play-offs, starting both legs of the play-off final against Ukraine.

 On 11 June 2025, Lichtfus was called up to the Belgium squad for the UEFA Women's Euro 2025.